 Ben Alexander holds an MA in American Literature from Columbia University and a PhD in American Literature from the Graduate Center of the City University of New York.
-Concurrent with his graduate study Alexander work as Rare Books and Manuscripts Specialist for the New York Public Library.
+Concurrent with his graduate study, Alexander work as Rare Books and Manuscripts Specialist for the New York Public Library.

-Alexander has published articles many national journals including: the American Archivist, Archival Science, and the New England Quarterly.
+Alexander has published articles in many national journals including: the American Archivist, Archival Science, and the New England Quarterly.
 He has co-edited one volume Community Archives: Shaping Memory (Facet) and a special edition, Archiving Activism (Archival Science).

 Currently Alexander is completing a monograph entitled, Yaddo: Shaping the American Century (Cornell University Press) and is advancing several editing projects; including:

 Currently, Alexander is working with graduate students from USC on developing several DH projects; including: